cbib/virhunter/README.md

 `python main.py predict config.yaml`

-## Retraining VirHunter
+## Training your own model

+You can train your own model, for example for a specific host species.
+Training requires to
+- prepare the training dataset for the neural network module from fasta file
-You can also retrain VirHunter.
-Retraining consists of preparation of the training dataset from fasta file, preparation of dataset for Random Forest classifier, training of neural networks and RF classifier and, finally, prediction.
+- prepare the training dataset for Random Forest classifier module
+- train both modules

-This procedure can be tested with the test example, downloadable with the line:
+We provide a toy dataset to illustrate the training process downloadable with the line:

 `bash download_test.sh`